 - My system uses a photo projection ocular which was designed for analog 36mm film cameras.
 My current digital camera has a smaller sensor size and therefore there is extra magnification and the field of view is not as wide.
 Stitching images together with panorama software can be necessary.
 The field of view is much wider than in the webcam and analog video solution (from above), however.
 Different projection oculars for smaller sensors do exist, they are not manufactured anymore, and are thus relatively expensive.

-- SLRs can not be used for focal photography, the lens diameter is too large.
+- SLRs can not be used for afocal photography, the lens diameter is too large.

 - Not every microscope manufacturer may offer SLR adapter tubes and corresponding compensating photo eyepieces and it may be necessary to use manufacturer independent products.
 These may not deliver the highest image quality, however.